Your Directors present their Report together with the audited financialstatements of your Company for the year ended 31st March 2022.

-The Members are requested to appoint Messrs B S R & Co.
-LLP asStatutory Auditors of the Company in place of the retiring Auditors Messrs DeloitteHaskins & Sells Chartered Accountants at the ensuing Annual General Meeting for aperiod of 5 years from the conclusion of the ensuing Annual General Meeting till theconclusion of the 76th Annual General Meeting and fix theirremuneration.
+The Members are requested to re-appoint Messrs B S R & Co.
+LLP asStatutory Auditors of the Company at the ensuing Annual General Meeting for a second termof 5 (five) consecutive years from the conclusion of the ensuing Annual General Meetingtill the conclusion of the 81st Annual General Meeting and fix theirremuneration.

-The Auditors' Report is unmodified i.e. it does notcontain any qualification reservation or adverse remark.
+The Auditors' Report for FY 2021-22 is unmodified i.e. it does notcontain any qualification reservation or adverse remark or disclaimer.

 Reporting of Frauds by Auditors

-During the year under review the Statutory Auditors Cost Auditors andSecretarial Auditor have not reported any instances of frauds committed in the Company byits Officers or Employees to the Audit Committee under section 143(12) of the CompaniesAct 2013 details of which needs to be mentioned in this Report.
+During the year under review the Statutory Auditors Cost Auditors andSecretarial Auditor have not reported any instances of frauds committed in the Company byits Officers or Employees to the Audit Committee under section 143(12) of the CompaniesAct 2013.

 There was no default in repayment of deposits or payment of interestthereon during the year under review.
 There are no deposits which are not in compliancewith the requirements of Chapter V of the Companies Act 2013.

-The particulars of loans/advances etc. required to be disclosed inthe Annual Accounts of the Company pursuant to Para A of Schedule V of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 are furnished separately.
+The particulars of loans/advances/investments etc. required to bedisclosed pursuant to Para A of Schedule V of the Listing Regulations are furnishedseparately in this Annual Report.

 Key Managerial Personnel (KMP)

-During the year under review on the recommendation of the GovernanceNomination and Remuneration Committee of your Company the Trustees of Mahindra& Mahindra Employees' Stock Option Trust have granted Stock Options to employees underthe Mahindra & Mahindra Limited Employees Stock Option Scheme 2010.
-No Stock Optionshave been granted to employees under the Mahindra & Mahindra Limited Employees StockOption Scheme 2000.
+During the year under review on the recommendation of the GovernanceNomination and Remuneration Committee (GNRC) of your Company the Trustees of Mahindra& Mahindra Employees' Stock Option Trust have granted Stock Options to employees underthe Mahindra & Mahindra Limited Employees Stock Option Scheme 2010.
+No Stock Optionshave been granted to employees under the Mahindra & Mahindra Limited Employees StockOption Scheme 2000 (2000 Scheme).

 The Company has in force the following Schemes which get covered underthe provisions of SEBI (Share Based Employee Benefits and Sweat Equity) Regulations 2021(SBEB Regulations 2021):